Skip to main content

 By following the URL, you can know the details of the Chrome extension API.

-API Reference developer.chrome.com/docs/extensions/refere..
+API Reference https://developer.chrome.com/docs/extensions/reference/

 Inside of the Chrome browser